Agoric/documentation/main/platform/README.md

 Dynamic IBC (dIBC) is a solution to the problem of rolling out a new protocol without needing a platform upgrade or chain governance vote.

-In essence, bIBC is the idea of using a smart contract or VM platform to deploy new contracts that support new protocols, all on an existing chain without having to wait for chain upgrades.
+In essence, dIBC is the idea of using a smart contract or VM platform to deploy new contracts that support new protocols, all on an existing chain without having to wait for chain upgrades.